realumhelp/Creality-K1-and-K1-Max_wiki/Improve-Fans-Control.md

 <br />

-## Control chamber fan
+## Control chamber and motherboard fans

-It's possible to trigger the back fan depending on the chamber temperature.
+It's possible to trigger the back fan depending on the chamber temperature and the motherboard fan depending on the CPU temperature..

 <br />